Metcalfe House: The town house

 The wide verandah, encircling the main building on all sides, was supported on impressive stone columns.
 Inventive underground rooms called the tykhanas were used for cool comforts during the summer season and for playing billiards.
 A library with 25,000 books and a Napoleon gallery with relics of Napoleon were part of the displays in the large building, apart from beautiful oil paintings and rosewood Georgian furniture.
 However, during the Uprising of 1857, there was extensive damage to the buildings, all the documents and displays.
 It is said that Metcalfe had bought the land for building his town house from Gujjars and the same Gujjars ransacked and damaged it during the Upraising in 1857.
 Theophilus Metcalfe, son of Sir Thomas Metcalfe (died 1853), named as the "One-eyed Metcalfe" due to his monocle, was the city magistrate during the Uprising.
 He was accused of vengeful destruction of the city and reprisals against its residents, particularly Muslims.
 During the days of its glory, the town house was famous for the high society social gatherings held in its premises.
 Extravagant Christmas and New Year parties were held here.
-An album titled 'Reminiscences of Imperial Delhi’, which had 89 folios with about 130 paintings (a few pictured here) of the Mughal and pre-Mughal period monuments, was compiled by Metacalfe with a transcript written by him to his daughter Emily.
+An album titled 'Reminiscences of Imperial Delhi', which had 89 folios with about 130 paintings (a few pictured here) of the Mughal and pre-Mughal period monuments, was compiled by Metacalfe with a transcript written by him to his daughter Emily.
 In this transcript, he piognantly describes the house and the happy incidents that occurred there.
 It is better quoted in his own words than paraphrased (the photos also show the manuscript).In this once happy home you all passed your earliest infancy.
 With exception to Emy and Charley all were born here- and all but Charley have received the initiatory right [sic] of baptism by which Ye were made member of Christ Children of God and inheritors by promise of the Kingdom of Heaven.
 To your father it has been endeared by many years of more…

-An unusual tale recounted is of a lavish Christmas Eve party in 1895 held at this house in which a mysterious Englishman was murdered in the antechamber and simultaneously a fire also broke out that destroyed Metcalfe’s Testimonials.
+An unusual tale recounted is of a lavish Christmas Eve party in 1895 held at this house in which a mysterious Englishman was murdered in the antechamber and simultaneously a fire also broke out that destroyed Metcalfe's Testimonials.
 The murder and reasons for the fire are shrouded in mystery.
 The house was rebuilt in 1913 with Gothic arches but can now be glimpsed from outside only, since it is occupied by the Defense establishment of the DRDO.

+The building is now the headquarters of the Defence Scientific Information & Documentation Centre (DESIDOC) in Delhi.